miku/oaimi/README.md

 ------------

 The harvesting is performed in monthly chunks.
-The raw data is downloaded and appended to a single file per source, set, prefix and month.
-Once a month has been harvested successfully, the file is moved below a cache dir.
+The raw data is downloaded and appended to a single temporary file per source, set, prefix and month.
+Once a month has been harvested successfully, the temporary file is moved below a cache dir.
+In short: The cache dir will not contain half-downloaded files.

-If you request the data for a given data source, `oaimi` will try to reuse the cache and only go out to the interwebs to harvest not yet harvested parts.
+If you request the data for a given data source, `oaimi` will try to reuse the cache and only harvest not yet cached data.
 The output file is the concatenated content for the requested date range.
+The output is no valid XML because a root element is missing.
+You can add a custom root element with the `-root` flag.

-The value proposition of `oaimi` is that you get a single file containing the raw data for a specific source.
+The value proposition of `oaimi` is that you get a single file containing the raw data for a specific source with a single command and that incremental updates are relatively cheap - at most the last 30 days need to be fetched.

 For the moment, any further processing must happen in the client (like handling deletions).